 WRT first engaged critical stakeholders and residents in the community to develop a Transformation Plan for downtown Meriden.
 WRT’s downtown housing plan, informed by impactful community engagement, calls for the development of over 600 mixed-income units in the city center.
 To date, the city and its stakeholders have secured funding for half of these housing units.

-Stakeholders and citizens of Meriden came together to develop an achievable civic vision that includes a plan to meet the unique needs of downtown residents, 600+ units of new mixed-income housing, and a neighborhood strategy that charts a path to a safe, walkable, and richly amenitized downtown.
+Stakeholders and citizens of Meriden came together to develop an achievable civic vision that includes a plan to meet the unique needs of downtown residents.

 Today, 14 acres of concrete and asphalt have been transformed into a placemaking park, public housing is being redeveloped into a mixed-income community, and a new train station with enhanced train service is ushering in a transit-oriented tomorrow.